Osseointegration is a surgical method which introduces metal into bone with the purpose of achieving permanent bonding between them.

 Matjia Krkovic is a senior consultant orthopaedic and trauma surgeon working at Addenbrooke’s Hospital.
 He is a specialist in limb reconstruction including amputations, knee arthritis, limb length discrepancy, non-union fractures and osteomyelitis.

-Daryl Robinson is a specialist catastrophic personal injury lawyer at Barr Ellison Solicitors, with experience in acting for clients with serious injuries, including those who have suffered amputations.
+The specialist catastrophic personal injury team at Barr Ellison Solicitors, with experience in acting for clients with serious injuries, including those who have suffered amputations.
 Barr Ellison has offices at 39 Parkside and at Addenbrooke’s Hospital in Cambridge.